parabamoghv/DashedMonoids/README.md

 If you’re familiar with languages like Python, Java, or C++, Lean might feel different because:

-1. It’s rooted in Type Theory, not object-oriented or imperative paradigms.
+1. It’s rooted in Type Theory, not object-oriented.
 In Lean, a type can represent a mathematical proposition, and its elements are proofs of that proposition.
 2. The focus is on correctness and proof rather than just running code.
 Writing a function in Lean often corresponds to proving something.